 We, the staff of Michigan Medicine, wish to extend our condolences to you on following the death of your loved one.
 This section of our website is intended to help you find important information about your next steps and navigate through the hospital and community resources.

 This page is intended to provide information and support for the death of an adult in the hospital.
 Please visit the Grief Support Upon the Death of a Child on the C.S.
-Mott Children's Hospital website for information about the death of a child and Loss of a Desired Pregnancy on the Von Voigtlander Women's site for support following pregnancy loss.
+Mott Children's Hospital website for information following the death of a child and Loss of a Desired Pregnancy on the Von Voigtlander Women's site for support following pregnancy loss.

 Following a Death